Research Paper By Katharine Britt

 Coaching is about listening for dreams, goals, the client’s strengths and tools.
 A coach is not looking for solutions that distract us from our client.
 A coach gives feedback on what seems to be inspiring the coachee.
 A coach listens to help the client discover what the client wants, needs, and potential.
 “The coaches’ responses as listeners focus on clarifying and magnifying the clients’ desires.”
 (Becoming a Professional life coach Patrick Williams/Diane Menendez 2007)

-A coach can worry less about what question to ask next and stay curious with what the coachee is revealing, which will move the client forward in the session.
+A coach can worry less about what question to ask next and stay curious about what the coachee is revealing, which will move the client forward in the session.
 By genuinely listening to the coachee, a place of discovery can be created.

 What questions should a Coach ask to build trust in the client?
 There is no magic list to follow, though when first learning a coach can be consumed by finding that one great question that solves the clients’ problem and misses what the client just said.
 A coach will build trust with the coachee by staying curious about what the coachee is saying and the emotions that are being revealed by how the words are being spoken.
 Our intuition and curiosity will move us to the next clear question to ask.
 If we are just asking questions from a list, we are not supporting our client and possibly preventing the coaching conversation from going forward to the desired outcome, just going in a circle of frustration for the coachee and the coach.
 Never creating the coaching agreement or a clear idea of what the client wants to accomplish can cause this to happen, which can be tracked to what the coach has asked.